 How many people does one Cornish hen serve?

-It depends on what you’re serving with your Cornish hen.
-If you’re serving it with a small side dish such as Green Beans with Almonds, then it’s best to make one hen per person.
+If you’re serving it with a small side dish such as sweet potato casserole, then it’s best to make one game hen per person.

-However, with a large feast like Thanksgiving where you’ll be serving a lot of food, one hen will easily feed two people.
+However, with a large feast like Thanksgiving where you’ll be serving a lot of food, one bird will easily feed two people.
 Maybe even three people if you’re feeding someone with a small appetite such as a child.

 My recipe only makes one stuffed Cornish hen for a true Thanksgiving For Two recipe.
 However when I cook for my family, I make two hens because there are four of us.